spilth/madworld/RULES.md

+# Rules

-# Intro
+## Intro

-What is this game about?
-How many players?
+TK

-# Objective
+## Objective

 The objective of the game is to be the last remaining survivor of the wasteland.

-# Components
+## Components

-What are the components?
-List them out.
+TK

-# Gameplay
+## Gameplay

-What does each turn look like?
-Describe a turn.
+### Setup

+- Separate out the Character cards and shuffle them
+- Deal a Character card to each player
+- Each player puts their Character card in front of them face up
+- Each player rolls a die.
+Highest number goes first.

+### Turn

+- Draw two cards
+- Take 2 actions
+- Discard down to 7 cards

-# Scoring
+## Scoring

-How is victory assigned?
+TK